The Zeteyn Manual

 | Split module here | Splits the current module at the selection point into two modules | "Split the module here" |

-| Insert into Manuscript | AI suggests the best location in your draft for the selected text | "Put this in my manuscript" |
+| Insert into Manuscript | Native Codex reviews the outline and relevant modules, integrates the material at the appropriate location, and creates a reviewable proposal | "Put this in my manuscript" |

 | Save to Vault | Saves as a snippet linked to this source | "Save this to the vault" |